Offal holes or 'dead holes' as they are commonly referred to, are used in Southland for on-farm disposal of dead stock.

 Existing offal holes

-- Existing deeper offal holes can be used, or new holes created, provided they meet the rules and can be effectively managed to prevent effects on groundwater and waterways.
+- Existing offal holes can be used, or new offal holes created, provided they all meet the rules and can be effectively managed to prevent effects on groundwater and waterways.

 - Do not use offal holes as landfills or to dispose of chemicals.